augustjf/turtle_pose_estimation/README.md

 y_var = 1.0
 angle_var = 0.5
 ```
-giving the estimated valies for pose and the variances.
+giving the estimated values for pose and the variances.

 Example:
 ```bash